-Write byte Value to the on-chip EEPROM at the specified Address.
-This instruction may only be used with a PICmicro MCU that has an on-chip EEPROM data area such as the PIC16F84, PIC16C84 and the PIC16F87x series.
+Write byte, word or long (if PBPL used) Values to the on-chip EEPROM at the specified Address.
+This instruction may only be used with a PIC MCU that has an on-chip EEPROM data area such as the PIC12F683, PIC16F84 and the 16F87x(A) series.

 WRITE is used to set the values of the on-chip EEPROM at runtime.
-To set the values of the on-chip EEPROM at programming-time, use the DATA or EEPROM statement.
+To set the values of the on-chip EEPROM at device programming-time, use the DATA or EEPROM statement.

-Each WRITE is self-timed and takes about 10 milliseconds to execute on a PICmicro MCU.
+Each WRITE is self-timed and takes up to 10 milliseconds to execute on a PIC MCU.